 Are you looking for an easy way to invest but not sure where to begin?
 Do you want a method that will save you time, stress, and even money?
 Then maybe it’s time that you considered a robo advisor.
 Despite the name, it’s important to note that robo advisors are not robots.
 The process is automated but the companies are run by very knowledgeable professionals who select the investments, develop and maintain the algorithms, and provide customer service and financial advice.

 While still relatively new, robo investing is becoming steadily more popular in Canada thanks to the fact that they provide a ‘set it and forget it’ strategy for long-term investing.
 It’s an easy way to help Canadians reach their financial goals without having to worry about managing it themselves or paying hefty fees to have someone else do it for them.

 Based in Toronto, Wealthsimple is the largest robo advisor in Canada and a firm favourite when it comes to robo investing.
 They are lauded for their simple on-boarding process and easy to use website and app which makes it ideal for those new to investing.
 Additionally, Wealthsimple is considered to be one of the best financial services in the world.

 In this Wealthsimple review, we’re sharing everything you need to know about this Canadian robo advisor to determine if they are the right choice for you.

-Bonus: Money We Have readers will get their first $10,000 managed for free thanks to my Wealthsimple affiliate deal.
+Bonus: Money We Have readers will get $50 for free when investing $500 thanks to my Wealthsimple affiliate deal.

 Wealthsimple has a variety of accounts that customers to choose from though RRSPs and TFSAs are the most popular account choices.
 For those who choose to go with one of these accounts, you will be asked to take a risk tolerance survey.
 Upon completion of this survey, your funds will be split into a variety of ETFs to create a diversified portfolio based on your goals and risk tolerance.

 Other types of accounts offered by Wealthsimple include: